 Danes Hill School in Surrey is widely recognised as one of the leading co-educational day preparatory schools in the country.
-Situated in 55 acres of landscaped ground in the village of Oxshott, Danes Hill provides boys and girls aged 3 to 13 with a broad and balanced curriculum.
+Situated in 55 acres of landscaped ground in the village of Oxshott, Danes Hill provides children aged 3 to 13 with an exciting and dynamic curriculum.
 In recent years, Danes Hill has become one of the last remaining 13+ co-educational Nursery, Pre-prep and Prep School in Surrey.
-This unique educational environment gives boys and girls a chance to develop academically and socially before embarking on their Senior School journey.
+This unique educational environment gives pupils a chance to develop academically and socially before embarking on their Senior School journey.

 “My daughter has always loved Danes Hill.
 Her ten years at the school have definitely given her a great start in life, building up her confidence, stimulating her can-do attitude.
 She has totally benefited from the Danes Hill experience in every aspect.”